SAT® Test Policies

 The College Board charges a nominal cancellation fee depending on when you cancel the exam.

-• If you cancel on or before your SAT test day, the cancellation fee is $25.
+• If you cancel on or before your Digital SAT test day, the cancellation fee is $25.

 • If you cancel after your test day, the cancellation fee is $35.

-Sign in to your "My SAT" account to cancel your test registration.
+Sign in to your account to cancel your test registration.
 After the cancellation, you will need to register yourself again to take the test at a later date.

-The College Board allows you to use a calculator for part of the Math Test, but there are some restrictions on the type of calculator you can use.
-Not adhering to the rules presented in the SAT calculator policy may lead to dismissal and cancellation of scores.
+The College Board allows you to use a calculator during the Math Test, but there are some restrictions on the type of calculator you can use.
+Not adhering to the rules presented in the Digital SAT calculator policy may lead to dismissal and cancellation of scores.

 Calculator rules

-When using a calculator for your SAT, make sure to follow the guidelines listed below:
+When using a calculator for your Digital SAT, make sure to follow the guidelines listed below:

-We understand that it might be confusing to know all the brands and models of calculators permitted on your SAT.
-Remember that you might be banned from taking the SAT if you carry a calculator not approved by the College Board.
-Check out this SAT-approved calculators list below:
+We understand that it might be confusing to know all the brands and models of calculators permitted on your Digital SAT.
+If your calculator has big characters (one inch or higher) or a raised display that others might see, the test coordinator will decide where you can sit.
+Remember that you might be banned from taking the exam if you carry a calculator not approved by the College Board.
+Check out the approved calculators list below:

 Others: Datexx DS-883, Micronta, NumWorks and Smart2

-Do you know why 4-function calculators are not recommended for the SAT?
+Do you know why 4-function calculators are not recommended for the Digital SAT?

 The 4-function calculators do not perform all the necessary functions that a student would require during the Math-Calculator Test.
 These calculators only have functions limited to addition, subtraction, multiplication, division, percentages, and square roots.